 Ms. Swirski has played an active role in the development of the regulatory environment for insurers in the UK.
 She has previously liaised with HM Treasury on changes to Part VII legislation and was a member of a group of City lawyers responding to EIOPA Solvency II consultations.
-She was also a member of the insurance sub-group of the Financial Markets Law Committee, which most recently considered regulatory issues arising from Brexit.
-Ms. Swirski has also authored or co-authored a number of notable chapters in insurance regulation handbooks.
-Recent publications include “Getting the Deal Through: Insurance & Reinsurance in the UK,” Getting the Deal Through (July, 2019) and the UK chapter in “Insurance & Reinsurance Practice Guide,” Chambers & Partners (January, 2019).
+She is also a member of the insurance subgroup of the Financial Markets Law Committee, which considers legal and regulatory areas of uncertainty in the market.